shpak86/aegis/README.md

 ### Nginx

-The module writes messages into the standard Nginx log using the "antibot" tag.
+The module writes messages into the standard Nginx log using the "aegis" tag.
 To filter these messages, execute the command:

 ```bash
 tail -f /var/log/nginx/error.log | grep aegis